From SL's main menu, select 'Options' to open the configuration dialog. There are multiple tabs for the topics described in this document:

 Here, for example, the ExtIO-DLL to control PERSEUS:

 After that, Spectrum Lab prompts you for additional parameters which may be passed to the DLL on initialisation.
 The ExtIO-DLLs don't support command line arguments, so in most cases you can leave the 'parameters' field empty:

 Only if the ExtIO-DLL doesn't provide the digitized samples itself, but relies on the soundcard for input, the name of that soundcard must be entered in the 'parameters' field shown above.
 In certain cases, SL can make an 'educated guess' for the name of the soundcard.
-For example, the FiFi-SDR identifies itself as 'FiFiSDR Soundcard' to the windows multimedia system, thus after selecing 'ExtIO_Si570.dll' as the new input device, Spectrum Lab will preset the 'parameters'-field with the string 'FiFiSDR Soundcard'; but it's your decision to modify this box as necessary.
+For example, under Windows 7 (but not under Windows 8.1), the FiFi-SDR identified itself as 'FiFiSDR Soundcard' to the windows multimedia system, thus after selecing 'ExtIO_Si570.dll' as the new input device, Spectrum Lab will preset the 'parameters'-field with the string 'FiFiSDR Soundcard'; but it's your decision to modify this box as necessary.

 Spectrum Lab will add the complete path to the DLL in its list of "input devices" now, so you can easily select it (or any other device) quickly by picking it from the list.
 There is also a button ("Hand pointing right") on SL's audio input panel (see screenshot) which may take you to a hardware-specific control panel.

 To control this cigarette-box sized HF receiver from Spectrum Lab, you will need a special ExtIO by Fred, PE0FKO, filename 'ExtIO_Si570.dll'.